YongoDavid/DEMO-2024-JULY/README.md

 Just started some REACT projects on qwasar. they are out of what i have done before but i am sure the experience will be worth it.
-Also still working on mybasecamp project.
+Also still working on mybasecamp project. i will be switching between it and the react projects.